Interested in Becoming an AmeriCorps VISTA?

 Eco3 seeks a member that is self-motivated and works well with diverse individuals.

-Serve on the Fond du Lac Reservation to enhance tribal food sovereignty and build an Agricultural Division in the Tribal Planning Office.
+Serve on the Fond du Lac Reservation to enhance tribal food sovereignty working with the Agricultural Division to manage our 36-acre farm.

 Member Duties: